 Learning assistance is provided to children struggling in a subject when they are home from school during holidays.

 Each child’s progress from the moment they begin school is tracked, with a minimum average required to obtain either a University or Trade School scholarship.
-A bachelor’s degree equivalent from a University typically takes three years to obtain, while Trade School can be anywhere from 2-12 months to complete.
+A bachelor’s degree equivalent from a University typically takes three years to obtain, while Trade School can be anywhere from two months to three years to complete.

-Children are provided with ongoing medical treatment including well-child checkups, treatment for various illnesses, surgeries as needed, and vaccination against typhoid, measles, polio and others.
+Children are provided with ongoing medical treatment including well-child checkups, treatment for various illnesses, surgeries as needed, and vaccination against typhoid, tetanus, MMR, HPV and others.

 A dental exam is performed every six months, along with any follow-up work.
-Dentures or tooth replacements are available to children who have lost one or more of their adult teeth.
+Tooth repairs, replacements and restorations are available to children who need them.